quickwit-oss/quickwit/docs/log-management/send-logs/using-otel-collector.md

 2023-03-16T13:44:09.369Z  INFO quickwit_indexing::actors::indexer: new-split split_id="01GVNAKT5TQW0T2QGA245XCMTJ" partition_id=6444214793425557444
 ```

-This means that Quickwit has received the trace and created a new split.
-Wait for the split to be published before searching for traces.
+This means that Quickwit has received the log and created a new split.
+Wait for the split to be published before searching for logs.

-## Next step

-Follow our tutorial on [how to send traces from your python app](using-otel-sdk-python.md).